Dynamics of a jointly commensurate moir\'e charge density wave: Introduction

-Two-dimensional van der Waals moiré systems have opened new avenues for exploring physics arising from strong electronic correlations and topologically nontrivial bands, leading to exotic phases such as correlated insulating states and unconventional superconductivity \cite{Cao2018UnconventionalSuperlattices, Cao2018CorrelatedSuperlattices, Mak2022SemiconductorMaterials}.
-While conventional moiré systems typically require artificial stacking, a natural, intrinsic moiré system formed by interference and reconstruction between two charge density wave (CDW) orders with slightly mismatched wavevectors was recently demonstrated in the newly synthesized layered material EuTe$_4$ \cite{Lv2024LargeWaves}.
-In this system, two incommensurate charge density waves (I-CDWs) jointly lock to the lattice, satisfying a commensuration condition to form jointly commensurate CDWs (JC-CDWs).
-This phase represents a new example that bridges the conventional dichotomy between commensurate CDWs (C-CDWs) and incommensurate CDWs by satisfying the relation $\sum_i m_{i} \mathbf{q_{i}} = n\mathbf{\hat{G}}$, where $\mathbf{q_{i}}$ are the CDW wavevectors of individual I-CDWs, $\mathbf{\hat{G}}$ is a unit reciprocal lattice vector, and $m_{i}$, $n$ are nonzero integers (Fig.~\ref{fig:Fig1}a) \cite{Emery1979Lockingsub3/sub,Lee1979ElectricWaves,Bruinsma1980Phase-locked/math, Ayari2004Sliding-inducedNbSe3}.
+Two-dimensional van der Waals moiré systems have opened new avenues for exploring strongly correlated and topological physics, leading to exotic phases such as correlated insulators and unconventional superconductivity \cite{Cao2018UnconventionalSuperlattices, Cao2018CorrelatedSuperlattices, Mak2022SemiconductorMaterials}.
+Unlike conventional moiré systems that typically require artificial stacking, a natural, intrinsic moiré system was recently demonstrated in the newly synthesized layered material EuTe$_4$, where interference and reconstruction between two charge density waves (CDWs) with slightly mismatched wavevectors produce long-wavelength modulation \cite{Lv2024LargeWaves}.
+Here, two incommensurate charge density waves (I-CDWs) jointly lock to the lattice, forming jointly commensurate CDWs (JC-CDWs) that bridge commensurate CDWs (C-CDWs) and I-CDWs by satisfying the relation $\sum_i m_{i} \mathbf{q_{i}} = n\mathbf{\hat{G}}$, where $\mathbf{q_{i}}$ are the CDW wavevectors of the constituent I-CDWs, $\mathbf{\hat{G}}$ is a unit reciprocal lattice vector, and $m_{i}$, $n$ are nonzero integers (Fig.~\ref{fig:Fig1}a) \cite{Emery1979Lockingsub3/sub,Lee1979ElectricWaves,Bruinsma1980Phase-locked/math, Ayari2004Sliding-inducedNbSe3}.
+Such a joint commensurability between coexisting CDWs has also been observed in NbSe$_3$, where the relationship between the wavevectors $\mathbf{q_{1}}$ and $\mathbf{q_{2}}$ remains robust upon application of an electric current \cite{Ayari2004Sliding-inducedNbSe3}.